 Like many holidays, Father’s Day had a humble beginning.
 It began as a day of remembrance for fathers who had passed away.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-In 1908, a Methodist congregation in West Virginia held a service to honor the 250 fathers who had died in a mining accident.
+In 1908, a Methodist congregation in West Virginia held a service to honor the 250 fathers who died in a mining accident.

 A bill was introduced in the United States Congress to make Father’s Day a recognized holiday, and it had the support of President Woodrow Wilson, but Congress voted against it.

 But it wasn’t just the press who mocked the holiday.
 So did many fathers who felt their manliness was being domesticated.
-In addition, they disliked the idea of a gift-giving holiday where they, as the breadwinners, would be paying for their own gifts.
+In addition, they disliked the idea of a gift-giving holiday when they, as the breadwinners, would be paying for their own gifts.